alexsmbaratti/RosalinaBot/README.md

 * Privacy Settings
   * Customize whether your friends can request your individual friend codes.
     * (The alternative is you sending your code to chat yourself.)

+### Indev
+Currently, I am working on a complete rewrite of this bot (v6.0), which will clean up the code significantly.
+This will make it significantly easier for me to add new functionality in the future.
+Below are some features planned for the update.
+* Luigi's Balloon World (Super Mario Odyssey) Code Integration
+* Super Mario Maker Code Integration
+* MongoDB Integration
+* Cleanup of commands (i.e. `r!switchCode` instead of `r!getSwitchCode` or `r!setSwitchCode`

+The code for the future update is available to view in the `indev` branch.

 ## Instructions
 ### Sharing friend codes